3dcitydb/3dcitydb-web-map/README.md

 The 3DCityDB-Web-Map-Client has been developed by:

-* Zhihang Yao, Kanishk Chaturvedi, and Thomas H. Kolbe
+* Zhihang Yao, Son H. Nguyen, Kanishk Chaturvedi, and Thomas H. Kolbe
 <br>[Chair of Geoinformatics, Technical University of Munich](https://www.gis.bgu.tum.de/)

 and with the support from the following cooperation partners: